F0rc3Run/RailPanel/README.md

   around in channels are the ones everyone else uses, so they get blocked first.
 - **Ports** — 443 is on by default.
-The other five work through Cloudflare but many mobile networks pass only 443; turn them on only after testing that they reach you.
+The other five work through Cloudflare but many networks pass only 443; turn them on only after testing that they reach you.
 - **Tuning** — keep ALPN on `http/1.1`.
 If h2 gets negotiated the WebSocket
   upgrade fails and every node stops working.